richard-ian-carpenter/old_netlify_blog/README.md

 # blog_new
-This repository is for my blog, which is hosted by Netlify.
+This repository is for my blog, which was hosted by Netlify but I have moved to a WordPress site hosted by Bluehost.